andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 ## Improvements in Postgres 17
 As part of the PostgreSQL 17 release in 2024, the developers made improvements to more efficiently work with scalar expressions and indexes, resulting in fewer repeated scans, and thus faster execution.

-This reduced latency by reducing IO, and the benefits are available to all Postgres users without the need to change their SQL queries or ORM code!
+This reduces latency by reducing IO, and the benefits are available to all Postgres users without the need to change their SQL queries or ORM code!

 ## Grouping similar query groups in pg_stat_statements
 There are more usability improvements coming for Postgres users, pg_stat_statements, an `IN` clause queries.